 The subtopics are articles that go into much greater depth by look specifically at one element of the main topic.
 For example, if our pillar page was about inbound marketing, one of our subtopics might be marketing automation.

-REMEMBER...
+By linking up all your relevant content (articles, web pages, landing pages etc.) you are showing Google that you know what you're talking about, and that you do this better than anyone else.
+Google will reward you with overall authority of that topic, and by having a well connected website, it will make it much easier for the search engine to crawl, which will also help to boost your search rankings.

-We're not writing content solely for search engines.
-We're creating content that will help to educate our audiences and help prospective customers find us.
+Remember - We're not writing content solely for search engines.
+We 're creating content that will help to educate our audiences and help prospective customers find us.